 So, on December 1 before bedtime, I grabbed the Jesus Storybook Bible and tried to make story time by the Christmas tree sound exciting and special.
 I put on my best happy-excited-teacher voice.
 I turned off all the lights except the tree lights.

 Then, my angelic children ran over to us and started snuggling on blankets by the tree…

 Oh wait, no.

 They ran over to the one light switch they can both reach and started fighting & yelling about the lights on or off.
 Eventually I intervened and told them to stop and come sit down.
 Then they both sat right by the tree and started touching ornaments which they’re not supposed to do.

-The 3 year old was saying, “mom I’m not touching it,” her finger a millimeter away from the tree.
+The 3 year old was saying, “Mom I’m not touching it,” her finger a millimeter away from the tree.
 (Where do kids learn that game?)
 The 18 month old didn’t pick up on the nuance so she was just batting at the ornaments.
 Just.
 So.
 Tempting.
-I put Emma on my lap and told Addie to go sit on the other side of Ben so she wouldn’t be tempted to touch the tree.
+I put the little one on my lap and told the older one to go sit on the other side of Dad so she wouldn’t be tempted to touch the tree.
 Tears.